woocommerce/projects/readme.txt

 = Customisable =

 Get your hands dirty!
 Customise & extend Projects via a vast array of hooks, filters & templates.

+= WooCommerce =
+Assign projects to products and give visitors an easy way to add products to their cart using [WooCommerce](http://wordpress.org/plugins/woocommerce/) functionality.

 = Testimonials =